Every business needs a website, the first step towards getting your site online is to register a domain name.

 There are dozens of different domain name registrars you can use, but for the sake of example let’s assume you want to register your domain at HostGator.

-- Navigate to the HostGator domain name registrar.
+- Go to the HostGator domain name registration tool.

 - Enter your desired domain name.
 The tool will show you if it’s available, along with the domain name extensions are available.